-AVA Care of Harrisonburg provides a medical consultation before you take the abortion pill in Harrisonburg, VA.
-Get information on the abortion pill, buying abortion pills online, and typical abortion pill costs in Virginia.
-Contact us to schedule a confidential appointment at no cost to you.
+AVA Care of Harrisonburg provides a medical consultation before you take the abortion pill in Harrisonburg, Virginia.
+Get information on the abortion pill, buying abortion pills online, and typical abortion pill costs.
+Schedule an appoinment.

 Medication abortion (also called the abortion pill or RU-486) can be taken up to 70 days (10 weeks pregnant) after the start of your last menstrual period.1

 - It’s called RU-486 and was approved in 2000; it is also called a medical or chemical abortion.

 - The pill is actually two drugs, mifepristone (MifeprexTM) and misoprostol (CytotecTM), taken in two separate doses.

 - It is usually taken between 4-6 weeks but can be taken up to 10 weeks in most cases.

 - It is not an option for women with certain medical conditions.

 - The abortion pill is not the same as the emergency contraceptive, The Morning After Pill or Plan B One Step.